James Brown tunes

 James Brown’s signature tune didn’t have its full title yet and wasn’t even released as a single.

-1965 really was the turnaround year as not only did he release his signature song, but also Papa’s Got A Brand New Bag.
+1965 was the turnaround year as not only did he release his signature song, but also Papa’s Got A Brand New Bag.
 This one was used to promote two albums.
-First, an album with the same name as the single, secondly the hilariously entitled James Brown Plays James Brown Today & Yesterday.
+First, an album with the same name as the single, then, the hilariously named James Brown Plays James Brown Today & Yesterday.

 1966 and another legendary James Brown hit drops in It’s A Man’s, Man’s, Man’s World.